From $242 (INCL GST) for email version

-A Unit Holder can sell his or her units back to the Trustee (but only if the Trustee agrees to repurchase the units) or sell them to the other Unit Holders.
-If no Unit Holder wants to purchase the Units then the units can be sold on the open market if a purchaser can be found.
+Much like in a company structure, a Unit Holder can sell his or her units back to the Trustee if the Trustee agrees to re-purchase the units.
+Alternatively, the Unit Holder can sell them to the other Unit Holders (transfer of Units) in the Trust.
+If no Unit Holder wants to purchase the Units then the units may be sold on the open market if a purchaser can be found.

 What is the minimum number of units one can have in a Unit Trust?

-If the Trust deed is a Unit Trust deed then the nature of the Trust deed assumes that the Trust deed is divided into a number of units.
-There can be as few as one unit in a Unit Trust deed though, to avoid the possibility of a Unit Trust deed being deemed to be a Fixed Trust deed, there should be at least two units.
+In a Unit Trust, the Trustee issues units to the Beneficiaries of the trust assets.
+There can be as few as one unit issued in a Unit Trust although, to avoid the possibility of a Unit Trust being deemed to be a Fixed Trust, there should be at least two units issued.

 How is the name of a Unit Trust changed?